iceriverdog/myfabricsamples/off_chain_data/README.md

 ```

 If the command is successful, you should see the output of the listener reading
-the configuration blocks of `mychannel` in addition to the blocks that recorded
+the first 4 configuration blocks of `mychannel`:
-the approval and commitment of the marbles chaincode definition.

 ```
-Listening for block events, nextblock: 0
 Added block 0 to ProcessingMap
 Added block 1 to ProcessingMap
 Added block 2 to ProcessingMap
 Added block 3 to ProcessingMap
-Added block 4 to ProcessingMap
-Added block 5 to ProcessingMap
-Added block 6 to ProcessingMap
 ------------------------------------------------
 Block Number: 0
 ------------------------------------------------